GAY OLD TOWN

 Starting in the narrow streets of the old Casco Viejo, gain your strength at gay-friendly,

-slate-clad Kasko on Calle Santa Maria, offering classy set menus featuring local fodder
+slate-clad Kasko on Andra Mari Kalea, offering classy set menus featuring local

-half that price.
-You might want to return here later, after hours when this posh eatery
+might also want to return here later, after hours when this posh eatery

 transforms into a highly respected and gay-frequented dance club.